martincostello/apple-fitness-workout-mapper/docs/getting-started.md

 ## Exploring your workouts

-Now that you have imported your Health Data into the application, you can now explore it to your heart's content in the application.
+Now that you have imported your Health Data into the application, you can now explore it to your heart's content in the map.
 Below are some of the features that let you see where you've been and other information.

 1. Select one or more workouts to highlight them on the map.